cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 ## Test statuses

-After the Cypress spec completes every test has one of the 4 statuses: passing, failing, pending, or skipped.
+After the Cypress spec completes every test has one of 4 statuses: **passed**, **failed**, **pended**, or **skipped**.

-### Passing
+### Passed

-The passing tests have successfully completed all their commands without failing any assertions.
-The test screenshot below shows a passing test:
+Passed tests have successfully completed all their commands without failing any assertions.
+The test screenshot below shows a passed test:

-<DocsImage src="/img/guides/core-concepts/passing-test.png" alt="Test runner with a single passing test" ></DocsImage>
+<DocsImage src="/img/guides/core-concepts/passing-test.png" alt="Test runner with a single passed test" ></DocsImage>

 Note that a test can pass after several [test retries](/guides/guides/test-retries).
-In that case the Command Log shows some failing attempts, but ultimately the entire test finishes successfully.
+In that case the Command Log shows some failed attempts, but ultimately the entire test finishes successfully.

-### Failing
+### Failed

-Good news - the failing test has found a problem.
+Good news - the failed test has found a problem.
 Could be much worse - it could be a user hitting this bug!

-<DocsImage src="/img/guides/core-concepts/failing-test.png" alt="Test runner with a single failing test" ></DocsImage>
+<DocsImage src="/img/guides/core-concepts/failing-test.png" alt="Test runner with a single failed test" ></DocsImage>

-After the test fails, use the screenshot and the video to find the problem and fix it.
+After a test fails, the screenshots and videos can help find the problem so it can be fixed.

 ### Pending

 You can write _placeholder_ tests in several ways as shown below, and Cypress knows NOT to run them.
-Cypress marks all these tests _pending_.
+Cypress marks all the tests below as _pending_.

 ```js
 describe('TodoMVC', () => {